 In Antigua there are 365 beautiful beaches, some of them are accessible only with a four-wheel drive vehicle or by boat, but many are more accessible and visible from the main road.
 In this way, you will be able to change scenery every day of your vacation and be constantly stunned by the wonderful sights the island of Antigua has to offer.
 Offshore, coral reefs offer underwater forests of fish and other sea creatures for divers, while winds blow constantly off the east coast for the sailing lovers.
 The western bays provide year-around bathing in clear, calm waters.

 Barbuda, Antigua's sister island, is a flat coral island with an area of approximately 68 square miles.
-It is situated 30 miles due north of Antigua and can be reached in 20 minutes by plane or 2 hours by ferry.
+It is situated 30 miles due north of Antigua and can be reached in 20 minutes by plane or about 1.5 hour by ferry.
 Barbuda has some of the most beautiful beaches in the world, all deserted, with white sand that often appears pink in some areas due to broken minute seashells within the sand.
 Barbuda is an island of beaches: the most beautiful runs from Palmetto point to Cedar Tree Point, a 30 km of white sand beach.
 A must visit is the Barbuda's Frigate Bird Sanctuary located in the north-west lagoon area inside the mangrove bushes, it is the largest nesting colony in the Caribbean and it is only accessible by boat.
 On September 5th 2017 The island of Barbuda was badly hit by Hurricane Irma which completely destroyed most of the buildings on Barbuda leaving the island as ‘uninhabitable’.
 Currently the government as well as the Barbudan people are working on helping to rebuild the island.

 WHAT TO SEE IN ANTIGUA

 Shirley Heights– English Harbour – Fortified in the late eighteenth century, it was used as a military lookout and cannons are still in place.
 It offers breath-taking views over English Harbour, and on Sunday afternoons, you can dance to the rhythms of steel band and live reggae music while enjoying BBQ and freshly grilled lobster.